NewmanAdesan/WorldWise_Web_Application/ReadMe.txt

     - place a marker at the mapPosition state
     - instead of using the default openstreetmap by the url 'https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png' & attribution '', we will use openstreetmap with Tiles courtesy of Humanitarian OpenStreetMap Team (HOT) just because hot version uses a color code with is similar to the color code of our application. hot url is 'https://{s}.tile.openstreetmap.fr/hot/{z}/{x}/{y}.png' and the attribution is '&copy; OpenStreetMap contributors | Tiles courtesy of Humanitarian OpenStreetMap Team'
     -  change the zoom level to 9

+ Step 8: Display Location Marker for Each City on the Map
+    Concept
+        - using the Marker component provided by react-leaflet,
+        - we can place a mark on a specific location & specify a pop-up when the mark is hovered/click
+        - all we need is the Marker component, PopUp component, the latitude & longitude of the city

+    Implementation
+        - in Map.jsx
+        - obtain the cities data from the CitiesContext via the useCitiesContext hook
+        - for each city render a Marker in the Map Container.
+        - in the Marker Component is the PopUp Component which rendereds 2 span element the city emoji & the city name